 Signal & Power Wall Plate

 After you have determined the type and amount of wire and cable you will be using, you will need to decide on how many and what type of wall plates and brackets you will need.
-There are wall-mounted plates that accommodate the speaker and subwoofer connections for a surround system.
-And there are universal wall plates that give you an entry point or exit point for any type of in-wall wire.
+There are wall-mounted plates that accommodate the speaker and subwoofer connections for a surround sound system.
+And, universal wall plates that give you an entry point or exit points for any type of in-wall wire.
 Additionally, there are plates that come packaged as kits for hiding both signal as well as power.

 Surround Sound System Installation Contractor

 No matter what type surround sound system you desire, Shultz Audio Video can provide the assistance you need to create an entertainment experience like no other.
 The key to a successful surround sound installation project is working with the right company.
 Retrofitting older homes for a surround sound can be done.
 To do this, we can route wire through your attic or walls.
 And, when necessary we can run wires and cables along the exterior of your home.

 But, retrofit installations require thinking outside of the box.
 The type of thinking that sees beyond the missing wire and the low vaulted ceilings in your attic.
 So, when you are ready add a surround sound system to your home, we have the best solutions.
 Contact us today at (760) 505-7461 for a free in-home consultation.